JdejesusIsaac/TokenExplorer/README.md

 2. Connecting to Alchemy web3.js @alch/alchemy-web3 to Instantiate Smart contracts using Abi and Mainnet Address.
 Then calling view fucntions using             alchemy/web3

-3. Define Schema for view functions in "Schema.graphql"
+3. Define Schema for view functions in "Schema.graphql" graphql-import

-4. fetch data for schema or "resolve them" using Typescript.
+4. fetch data for schema or "resolve them" using Typescript and alch/web3.js

 5. Querying our API through Apollo GraphQL Playground.